Zallom/ShareXenJS/README.md

 const sharexen = require("sharexenjs");

-// Give him the necessary information sharexen.login(WAY, TOKEN);
+// Give him the necessary information sharexen.login(PATH, TOKEN);
 ```
-* The WAY is a link to the ShareXen Server PHP file on your webserver.
+* The PATH is a link to the ShareXen Server PHP file on your webserver.
 * The TOKEN is the character sequence that allows you to authenticate yourself on the ShareXen Server.

 ## **Upload a File**